DavesCodeMusings/school-coding-lab/docs/rpi/fleet/Fleet-HOWTO.md

 _Figure 6: Running up until system shutdown for attaching serial cable_

 ### Attaching the USB Serial Console Cable
-The normal state of a WiFi Access Point is to operate headless (without a monitor and keyboard.)
-To access a headless Raspberry Pi, Raspberry Pi OS can use a serial console.

 Adafruit has an excellent tutorial on [setting up a serial console on Raspberry Pi](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/).
 You can skip the bits about using raspi-config or editing config.txt.
 The Ansible automation will take care of all these tasks.
 All you need to do is wire the cable and install drivers on the remote machine.

+>If all this seems too complex and you want to just stick with using a monitor and keyboard, that's fine too.
+However, the automation will still enable serial console regardless of it being wired or not.
+This will not cause a problem.

 **Be safe and unplug power from the Pi before attaching the serial cable!**

 ### Continuing Access Point Setup from the Serial Console
 After attaching the serial cable, plug the USB end into your laptop and power up the Pi.
 The system will restart and you'll need to log in again.
 Serial console will be available, so use that to log in.
 You may need to tap Enter once or twice to get a login prompt.
 This is normal with serial consoles.

->If this sounds too complex and you want to just stick with using a monitor and keyboard, that's fine too.
-However, the automation will still enable serial console regardless of it being wired or not.
-This will not cause a problem.

 Once logged in, run the Ansible playbook a second time to finish up the remaining tasks.